humanplayer2/mkmods/homemade/LaserRaven WIP/README.md

 - 38 Kaihl hotswap sockets. `3.62 USD` for 40.
 - W1 1N4148 SOD-123 diodes, 38 pieces. `2.53 USD` for 100.

+### Plate(s)
+- I should maybe have ordered 1.5 mm fr plates from JLCPCB when I ordered the PCBs.

 ### Case
 It's difficult to find 1,5 mm black acrylic for laser cutting.
 The companies I've reached out to can't get it.